 Coordinate student services and educational programming, maintaining relationships with respective suppliers and community and university members.

-Manage all Directors and/or committees that fall under the role.
+Manage all employees and committees within the portfolio.

 Executive Vice President:

 The role of the Executive Vice President is a role designated to an Executive (excluding the President) as selected by the President and approved by the BOD by April 1 of the current year.